GrayTurtle/codeu_project_2017/README.md

 other development environment.

 This project was built using JAVA 8.
-It is recommended that you install the STANDARD version of JAVA&nbsp;8 when working with this project.
+It is recommended that you install the standard Oracle version of [JAVA&nbsp;8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)  when working with this project.

 ## GETTING STARTED